Skip to main content

 Airbnb has two fee models.
 The one you're on changes everything about how your listing competes on price.
 For a complete deep-dive, see our Airbnb host fees guide.
 Here's the summary:

-Split-Fee Model (Default for Most Hosts)
+Split-Fee Model

-This is what most individual hosts use.
-Airbnb splits its cut between you and the guest:
+Under this model, Airbnb splits its cut between you and the guest:

 • Host pays ~3% of the booking subtotal

-• Guest pays ~13-15% service fee added at checkout
+• Guest pays 14.1-16.5% service fee added at checkout

-• Your listed nightly rate appears lower in search, but the guest's total cost is 13-15% higher
+• Your listed nightly rate appears lower in search, but the guest's total cost is higher

-Some hosts — especially those using channel managers, listing in the EU, or managing professionally — are on this model instead:
+Some hosts (especially those using channel managers, listing in the EU, or managing professionally) are on this model instead:

-• Host pays 14-16% of the booking subtotal
+• Host pays 15.5% of the booking subtotal

 • Transparent pricing for guests, but your costs are significantly higher